Nicole Longmire, IBCLC

-Hi, I’m Nicole — an IBCLC (lactation consultant), childbirth educator, and certified life coach specializing in perinatal mental health.
+Hi, I’m Nicole — an IBCLC (lactation consultant), childbirth educator, certified life coach, and postpartum doula specializing in perinatal mental health.
 But more than that, I’m someone who deeply understands the messy, beautiful, transformative seasons of pregnancy, birth, and postpartum — because I’ve lived them too.
+After moving through my own journey of trauma, loss, and burnout, I became passionate about redefining what support looks like — not just clinically, but emotionally and soulfully.
+This isn’t just about parenting — it’s about honoring the full spectrum of the human experience in one of life’s most powerful transitions.

 You don’t have to settle for someone with whom you can only partially show up, someone with whom you don’t fully connect.
+Things I can help you with:

 • PRE/POST NATAL SUPPORT

-Prenatal birth and feeding education
+Prenatal feeding education

 Holistic breastfeeding support